How to Install a Sprinkler System

 Step 3.
 Attach Anti-Siphoning Valve

-Use PVC pipe.
+You should use PVC pipe to attach the anti-siphoning valve.
 The diameter of the pipe is determined by your sprinkler system flow rate: use 3/4" pipe for 14 GPM, 1" for 25 GPM, or 1 1/4" for 40 GPM.
 If you have a different GPM, ask your local True Value expert what diameter pipe you need.
 Use the same diameter for the valves and fittings that you did for the pipe.

 To attach any plastic-to-plastic (such as fittings, adapters, T-fittings or elbows), use plastic solvent glue.
 First prepare the plastic then test fit the pipe and the other piece.
 Mark the pipe and the other piece with a felt-tip pen so that you have alignment lines (the lines on each piece should line up).
 Also, mark along the edge so you know the depth of the socket that the pipe fits into.
 Use an emery cloth and clean the end of the pipe and the inside socket on the other piece.
 Prime the end of the pipe up to the alignment line and the socket with plastic primer.